vechain-energy/grant-program/applications/oracle.vechain.energy.md

 | 4.3 | Self-Host-Instructions  | Instructions on how to setup and run an oracle |

 * Delivery will be a link to a new section on docs.vechain.energy containing all relevant information needed to use the oracle on TestNet and MainNet, learn about the data quality and links to the source code.
+* Instructions to setup a self-hosted-instance can be used to test the complete delivery.

 #### Community engagement

 At least one medium article and tweet will be published on how to setup access the oracle.
 Additional support will be provided in Discord.

 ## Future Plans

 Additional data feeds will be added, based on acceptance and requirements of the community.
 Depending on the traction, on-demand-updates will be added in the future too, providing developers the ability to get smaller changes for a tiny fee.
 A possible extension is a new vechain.energy function for "Oracle-Services", allowing developers to setup their own oracle service from a UI only.